 1963 – Birth of actor and talk show host, Graham Norton in Clondalkin, Co Dublin.
 He grew up in Cork before moving to London.
 He is a five-time BAFTA TV Award winner for his comedy chat show, The Graham Norton Show.

 1966 – Pirate Radio Scotland changes its name to Radio Ireland.

 1969 – There was an explosion at a water installation at Dunadry, Co Antrim.
 This was one of the main water supply pipes to Belfast.
 It was later established that the bomb was planted by Loyalists who were members of the Ulster Volunteer Force (UVF) and the Ulster Protestant Volunteers (UPV).

-1978 – Birth of Alan Joseph Mahon, in Dublin.
-He is a former professional footballer who played a midfielder and was capped by the Republic of Ireland.
+1978 – Birth of footballer, Alan Joseph Mahon, in Dublin.
+He played midfielder and was capped by the Republic of Ireland.

 1984 – The British government issued an apology to the Irish government about undercover operations by the RUC in the territory of the Republic of Ireland in December 1982.

 1986 – The leaders of the main Protestant churches condemned Loyalist attacks on the homes of RUC officers and Catholic-owned property.